It is common for shoe soles to unexpectedly come off even with minimal use.

 Too much sunlight removes moisture from shoe soles, especially those made of leather.
 This makes them brittle and less capable of handling mechanical abrasion or supporting your weight.

-Similarly, too much moisture encourages mold growth and accelerates the wear and tear on shoe soles.
+Similarly, too much moisture encourages mold growth and accelerates wear and tear on shoe soles.
 You wouldn’t want molded soles now, would you?

 It’s true that shoe repair businesses have figured out a way to repair molded soles, however, it’s best to avoid them in the first place.
 Keep your shoes in a cool and dry place.